Skip to content

 market_start_time = market_catalogue.description.market_time

-# Try to access clarifications and replace a known string replacement to prepare it for our regex functuon
+# Try to access clarifications and replace a known string replacement to prepare it for our regex function

 try: